 Tips for slides:

-There is a dedicated poster presentation session at mFiL where presenters will be expected to stand by their posters and talk to other conference attendees to explain their work and take any questions people might have.
+There is a dedicated poster presentation session at mFiL where presenters will be expected to stand by their posters, talk about their work to other conference attendees, and take questions.

 Presenters will be allocated a board on which to display their posters which should be able to accommodate posters of up to A0 size (see this guide) in either a landscape or portrait orientation.
 Presenters will be provided with the means to affix their posters to their boards.
-You may also want to bring an accompanying handout that people may take away with them (though this is by no means mandatory).
+You may also want to bring an accompanying handout that people may take away with them, although this is not mandatory.

 The following are links with some guidelines on how to produces an effective poster: